BellyBista/Infra_Project/README.md

 - ec2-module and s3-module that passed the checkov test
 - vpc module
 - packer for ami
-- vault for credential mangement
+- vault admin for credential mangement

 ### Sequence of runs of eks from provisioning to monitoring